taddison/garage-wiki/projects.md

 - Audit feedly (dump feeds - one off/recurring)
   - Store somewhere
 - Review pocket reads
+- Script to dump pocket reads
 - Research systems for understanding/rating reading

 ### Pocket-Budget
   - Document the backup process and schedule it on some frequency
   - Write the importer to round-trip the data (maybe hold off until migration)

+### Next Starters
+- Update to Tailwind3 (jit by default, no purgecss)
+- Change js version to be instructions to remove ts